Damans227/BlogV1/_posts/2021-03-14-Stock-Market-basics-Concepts.md

 For example, if theoretically Apple computers, a public company had 10 available shares to purchase and you owned two of the 10 shares then you would have 20% ownership and therefore 20% voting power in that company.
-Now,public companies though that are traded on exchanges will typically have hundreds of thousands if not millions of issued shares to the public and therefore your relative proportion if you own let's say a hundred shares an Apple, is going to be reflected proportionally to the amount of shares that you own based on the amount of issued shares in the market.
+Now, public companies though that are traded on exchanges will typically have hundreds of thousands if not millions of issued shares to the public and therefore your relative proportion, if you own let's say a hundred shares an Apple, is going to be reflected proportionally to the amount of shares that you own based on the amount of issued shares in the market.

 <blockquote>So next time you're waiting in line at Starbucks and you see those teenagers in the corner talking about the fact that